omerfbhatti/BCI-Project/README.md

 - **Cedric:** review and construct ML models or any CNN models for statement solutions for comparison in the project
 - **Arsha:** Review and search for related source codes about feature extractions for several methods for further comparison

+From group discussion, the study will be conducted to implement the available dataset for different features with handling several models.
+Then, comparison will consider whether the results are improved or not.
+Trying the dataset by various ways might provide the explorative information about the observation explaining more points for future studies about BCI and EEG signal analysis with ML

 ## Current tasks
-  - Search for related documentation, online resources, research papers and textbooks
+  - -[Search for related documentation, online resources, research papers and textbooks]
-  - Search for established procedures of EEG signal analysis along with Machine Learning implementation
+  - -[Search for established procedures of EEG signal analysis along with Machine Learning implementation]
   - Explore Sample code + Dataset from open-source material or tutorials and go through previous research to **Find the gaps**
+  - Search for available source code or example to implement te process of EEG signal analysis
+  - Explore the CNN models with and related researches about CNN implementation
+  - Artifact removal process
+  - Construc a experiment for feature extraction 1 method and ML model 1 method

 ## Current issues (problem and struggling)
- - More knowledge required about EEG signal processing
+ - -[More knowledge required about EEG signal processing]
- - Difficulties in understanding other research/tutorials
+ - -[Difficulties in understanding other research/tutorials]
+ - Reconstruct the process of EEG signal analysis
+ - Appropriate Dataset used in this project
+ - Will the same reconstructed function (from searching) be reused for our project?

 ## Future tasks (including expected, some tentative)
-  - Revise the gaps (recommendation) from previous studies
+  - -[Revise the gaps (recommendation) from previous studies]
-  - List out and choose most appropriate ways to conduct analysis
+  - -[List out and choose most appropriate ways to conduct analysis]
+  - Construct more modules (Feature extraction and ML models) into experiments
+  - **Add/Drop** the conduction method for feature extraction and model comprison ()
   - Implement and test the selected procedure as per previous studies suggestions
   - Compare, Discuss and Explore the EEG signal processing using ML in several ways
   - Conclude the project